welchbj/bscan/README.md

 /usr/share/seclists/Passwords/common-passwords-win.txt
 ```

-To print all wordlists found on your system, use `bscan --list`.
+To print all wordlists found on your system, use `bscan-wordlists --list`.

 ## Detailed Options